Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Introduction

 \section{Introduction}

-In this article, our goal is to bring together two families of groups that belong to two a priori distant areas of mathematics.
-Namely, \emph{Cremona groups}, i.e. the groups of birational transformations of projective planes over fields {coming from algebraic geometry}; and \emph{Neretin groups}, i.e. the {(totally disconnected locally compact)} groups of almost automorphisms of regular rooted trees coming from low-dimensional topology, which belong to the more general family of \emph{Thompson-like groups} {and which can be thought of as $p$-adic analogues of the diffeomorphism group of the circle}.
+In this article, our goal is to bring together two a priori quite distinct families of groups.
+Namely, \emph{Cremona groups}, i.e.\ the groups of birational transformations of projective planes, and \emph{Neretin groups}, i.e.\ the (totally disconnected locally compact) groups of almost automorphisms {$\AAut(\mathcal{T})$} of regular rooted trees {$\mathcal{T}$}.
+While the first come from algebraic geometry, the second appear in low-dimensional topology and belong to the more general family of \emph{Thompson-like groups}.
+Neretin groups can be thought of as $p$-adic analogues of the diffeomorphism group of the circle.

 At first glance, these families of groups seem quite different, and they are from several perspectives.
-For instance, algebraically speaking, Neretin groups are (uniformly) simple \cite{MR1703086, MR3693109} while Cremona groups are very far from being simple since (as a consequence of their acylindrical hyperbolicity) they contain uncountably many normal subgroups (\cite{Cantat-Lamy}, \cite{Lonjou_non_simplicity}). {Nevertheless, they both arise as groups of automorphisms defined in all but finitely many points.} Our goal is to exploit this analogy by transfering techniques from one family of groups to the other, giving new insights for both types of groups.
+For instance, algebraically speaking, Neretin groups are (uniformly) simple \cite{MR1703086, MR3693109} while Cremona groups are very far from being simple, since they are acylindrically hyperbolic, which allows us to construct many different normal subgroup (\cite{Cantat-Lamy}, \cite{Lonjou_non_simplicity}).
+Nevertheless, they both arise as groups of transformations that only partially preserve certain geometric structures.
+Our goal is to exploit this analogy by transferring techniques from one family of groups to the other, giving new insights for both types of groups.

 \paragraph{Neretin groups.} Our main contribution to Neretin groups $\mathcal{N}_d:=\AAut(\T_{d})$, where $\T_d$ is the regular rooted tree of degree $d \geq 2$, is the construction of locally compact CAT(0) cube complexes on which they act properly {(as topological groups)}.
-Even if the existence of proper actions on (a priori not locally compact) CAT(0) cube complexes was already known (see \cite[Section~3.3.3]{le2015geometrie}), transfering the cubulation of Cremona groups from \cite{lonjouthesis, lonjou-urech} into the world of Nereting groups allows us to construct explicit cube complexes, whose geometric structures are tightly connected to the algebraic structures of Neretin groups.
+Even if the existence of proper actions on (a priori not locally compact) CAT(0) cube complexes was already known (see \cite[Section~3.3.3]{le2015geometrie}), transferring the cubulation of Cremona groups from \cite{lonjouthesis, lonjou-urech} into the world of Neretin groups allows us to construct explicit cube complexes, whose geometric structures are tightly connected to the algebraic structures of Neretin groups.

 \begin{theorem} For every $d \geq 2$, the Neretin group $\mathcal{N}_d$ acts properly on a locally compact CAT(0) cube complex.
-Moreover, vertex-stabilisers are automorphism groups of cofinite subforests. \end{theorem}
+Moreover, every vertex-stabiliser equals the automorphism group of some cofinite subforest and, conversely, for each cofinite subforest, there exists a vertex-stabiliser that is its automorphism group. \end{theorem}